andreaval/jAplus/README.md

 It is an unobtrusive script that adds useful features to 'A' tags allowing webpages to maintain compatibility with HTML standards.
 The script syntax is compatible with all HTML / XHTML standards (HTML 4.01, XHTML 1.0, HTML 5, etc.)

-This plugin requires jQuery 1.2.3 and above to work.
-It has been tested on Internet Explorer 6/7/8, Firefox, Safari, Opera, and Chrome.

-Dual licensed under the MIT and GPL licenses.

 Website
 -----------------------
 http://japlus.simplit.it